home-assistant/architecture/adr/0008-code-owners.md

 ### Rules

-In order to support having (multiple) code owners for integration, to raise the quality and interaction on integration in our codebase, we have a set of rules (and exceptions in the next chapter).
+In order to support having (multiple) code owners for integration, to raise the quality and interaction on integration in our codebase, we have a set of rules (exceptions are in the next chapter).

 For the following cases, adding oneself as a code owner is required: